Interstitial Cystitis (IC)

 There is currently no diagnostic test that is specific for IC.
 You should see one of our providers in the Women's Institute to understand the best treatments available for your specific condition.

-Your provider will perform a comprehensive physical exam and may order additional testing including:
+Your WISH clinician will perform a comprehensive physical exam and may order additional testing including:

 - Urine analysis and urine culture